-Symptoms of a Pinched Nerve run the gamut from numbness in the limb affected by the nerve to excruciating pain in the extremity or along the spine.
+Symptoms of a pinched nerve run the gamut from numbness in the limb affected by the nerve to excruciating pain in the extremity or along the spine.
 No matter how your body manifests the compressed nerve, sufferers need to know that the condition will probably not go away on its own and that there is help.
+A careful re-alignment for pinched nerve, however, can often provide significant relief.

 How A Nerve Gets Pinched